4GeeksAcademy/css-tutorial-exercises-course/exercises/08-Rounded-Image/README.md

 1. Use `border-radius`.

+2. Use the properties `width` and `height` to make the image square shaped.

-2. In this case, in addition to `border-radius`, you will have to use the `object-fit` CSS property, [here is an explanation](https://www.loom.com/share/15186e456dfd4741887997af40325721).
+3. In this case, in addition to `border-radius`, you will have to use the `object-fit` CSS property, [here is an explanation](https://www.loom.com/share/15186e456dfd4741887997af40325721).

 ## 💡 Hint: